1980s Amusement Arcade George Wilson Photography British Culture Archive

 Cain's Amusements

 “After Newport, I lived in Kent with my wife Gill, and it was then that I took a temporary bingo caller’s job in Cain’s.
-I built up a large collection of photographs during my time there, featuring lots of characters from the small community.
+I built up a large collection of photographs there, featuring many characters from the small community.
 I wasn’t interested in the games or machines; it was always about the people.”

 Cain's Amusement Arcade.
 Herne Bay, 1980s.